 Mailchimp can help by using its own domain to send your emails if you aren’t using a business email or some other private domain.
 However, using your own professional email address is best.
 If you need a low-cost option for business email, check out our guide to using Gmail for Business.

 What is the best alternative to Mailchimp?

-There are plenty of alternatives to Mailchimp, including Sendinblue, ActiveCampaign, and Constant Contact—just to name a few.
-If you have a CRM, it may even have native tools for sending bulk emails.
+Mailchimp competitors include platforms like Sendinblue, ActiveCampaign, and Constant Contact.
+If you have a customer relationship management (CRM) platform, it may even have native tools for sending bulk emails; alternatively, you can also streamline your email marketing through Mailchimp CRM integrations.
 You can also find helpful email tools for marketing to use alongside Mailchimp to find email addresses, set up meetings, and manage your email marketing efforts.

 You Might Also Like…

 - Check out these email marketing statistics for inspiration and ideas about how to power up your campaigns.